Chapter 3. Using system-wide cryptographic policies

 Because the FIPS:OSPP system-wide subpolicy contains further restrictions for cryptographic algorithms required by the Common Criteria (CC) certification, the system is less interoperable after you set it.
 For example, you cannot use RSA and DH keys shorter than 3072 bits, additional SSH algorithms, and several TLS groups.
 Setting FIPS:OSPP also prevents connecting to Red Hat Content Delivery Network (CDN) structure.
 Furthermore, you cannot integrate Active Directory (AD) into the IdM deployments that use FIPS:OSPP, communication between RHEL hosts using FIPS:OSPP and AD domains might not work, or some AD accounts might not be able to authenticate.

 Note that your system is not CC-compliant after you set the FIPS:OSPP cryptographic subpolicy.
-The only correct way to make your RHEL system compliant with the CC standard is through the installation of the cc-config package.
+The only correct way to make your RHEL system compliant with the CC standard is by following the guidance provided in the cc-config package.
 See the Common Criteria section in the Compliance Activities and Government Standards Knowledgebase article for a list of certified RHEL versions, validation reports, and links to CC guides hosted at the National Information Assurance Partnership (NIAP) website.

 Prerequisites